 2. Keep your baby’s nose clear.

 Nasal congestion is the most frustrating part of a cold for babies.
 The stuffiness can make it difficult for your infant to get a good night’s rest.
 Since babies are too young to understand how to blow their nose, you will have to assist them in clearing mucus out.
-Some pediatricians will recommend an over the counter saline spray that loosens the mucus in the nose, and then using a nasal aspirator to remove the mucus.
+Some pediatricians will recommend an over the counter saline spray that loosens the mucus in the nose and then using a nasal aspirator to remove the mucus.
 You can use a traditional bulb syringe, but many babies don’t like those.
 There are other alternatives available, such as the Baby Nasal Aspirator by NoseFrida.
 These types of nasal aspirators are a lot softer and gentler on your baby’s nose and can make removing mucus a lot less troublesome for both mom and baby!

 How to use a bulb syringe:

-Squeeze the bulb and place the syringe about a quarter inch into your baby’s nostril.
+Squeeze the bulb and place the syringe about a quarter-inch into your baby’s nostril.
 Slowly let go of the syringe to create suction.
 Remove the syringe, squeeze the mucus onto a paper towel, and repeat the process on the other nostril.
 Always wash the bulb syringe with soap and warm water between uses.

 How to use a nasal aspirator:

-Place the tube against the child’s nostril to create a seal.
+Place the tube against the child’s nostrils to create a seal.
 Use the mouthpiece to gently “suck” the mucus out of your child’s nose, moving the tube around the inside of the nostril.
 Repeat on both sides.
-Be gentle in your suction and use saline spray to loosen up any dried mucus beforehand.
+Be gentle in your suction and use a saline spray to loosen up any dried mucus beforehand.